top of page

 Q - But I don’t know how to record a band's music……

 And most likely you haven’t tried to either!
-In the same way that the only way to learn how to drive a car is to get behind the wheel and drive that car, the best way to develop your skills in how to record music is to do the same – to actually record your music.
+In the same way that the only way to learn how to drive a car is to get behind the wheel and drive it, there's an strong argument that the best way to develop your sound engineering and production skills is to do the same – to actually record your music.
+Learning sound engineering from a teacher can be a great way to learn, but you may end up parroting their particular methods instead of developing your own style.
+Developing your skills by actually recording your music will allow you to learn methods that are built around your musical style and around your signature sound.
 There’s no substitute for actually doing the thing that you want to do, and with everyone having access to a computer at home with widely available music recording software for free, the only limits that you have is how much time you're able to spare.

 Q - Do you have any examples of stuff you've recorded with the exact set up that we'll be using?

 Here's another recording session that we did where we recorded a 63 minute live album in 3.5 hours, including mic'ing up, preparing the room, with the band going through their set in front of 12 friends who were present and watching the session, and then doing a rough mix, before then posting it on the internet.
-At 12pm we turned up to the studios, by 3:30pm the sessions had been shared on social media.
+At 12pm we turned up to the studios, by 3:30pm everything was finished.
 Is it a perfect recording?
 Nope.
 Was it worth the 3.5 hours and £55 of investment, including the 3.5 hour rehearsal?
-Absolutely.
+In our opinion, absolutely.
 The band had their songs recorded, and between the 3 band members and their 12 friends they'd had a great day with a live album recorded over some beers.
-In this scenario the sound of the vocals was also coming out of the PA at the same time as it was being sent to the recording device, so in this example there were much more considerations to think of, like trying to work out how to make it so that the PA vocals weren't picked up in the drum microphones, but still, we managed it all.
+In this scenario if the band didn't have enough money to record a basic demo then they could even ask some friends to attend the session, and ask if they could throw some money into the pot towards the cost of it.
+In this session the sound of the vocals was also coming out of the PA at the same time as it was being sent to the recording device, so there were much more considerations to think of, like trying to work out how to make it so that the PA vocals weren't picked up in the drum microphones.

 We will provide all of the bands that book with an extensive list of resources that they can use to get the most out of their sessions.
 There's literally HUNDREDS of videos out there that you can use to learn how to record your band, such as this one, where Glyn Johns talks about how he recorded the drums for bands like The Beatles, Led Zeppelin, The Rolling Stones, The Who, The Eagles, Bob Dylan and so on:

 Here's a video with Steve Albini about how he records guitar amplifiers with bands like Nirvana, The Pixies, Manic Street Preachers, Iggy and the Stooges, etc. There's hundreds of people out there that have been able to pay their mortgages off for years from these skills, and here they are sharing them with the whole world for free.
-Why pay someone else to record your band, when you can take the time to learn these same skills yourself?
-If the answer is that you can't be bothered to do that, and that you'd rather leave that all to someone else then fine, in that case you probably would be better getting someone else in.
+Why pay someone else to record your band, when you can take the time to learn these same skills yourself and save yourself a huge amount of money in the process?
+If the answer is that you can't be bothered to do that, and that you'd rather leave that all to someone else who can do it to a higher standard then great, in that case you'd probably be better getting someone else in.
 This set up may not be best for you.
 However, if you want to roll up your sleeves and get on with it yourself, there's no better way to start that than to actually get on with it.

 Q- Can we do recordings over consecutive days?